MikeRock51/simple_shell/README.md

 ## SIMPLE UNIX SHELL

-### DESCRIPTION
+### Description

 - This is a simple implementation of a UNIX command line interpreter.
-The shell can interpret and execute command line arguments read from the standard input. the shell read lines from a file or terminal line which is then interpreted and executed if the command is valid.
+The shell can interpret and execute command line arguments read from the standard input.
+The shell read lines from a file or terminal line which is then interpreted and executed if the command is valid.

+### Requirements
+- All the files are to be compiled on an Ubuntu 14.04 LTS machine with: gcc -Wall -Werror -Wextra -pedantic *.c All files end with a new line, with no memory leaks.
+All codes will use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl.
+All codes will be tested using the test files in the test folder.
+The simple shell supports most shell commands, such as cat, pwd, ls -la and more.
+Return Value : The shell returns a value of 0 if the command is valid and the command is executed successfully.